WilliamBerryiii/WilliamBerryiii.github.io/_posts/2014-04-12-emotional-and-behavioral-interviewing.md

 intimacy developed, the answers you are going to get will be shallow and meaningless.
 By breaking the barriers down and getting personal, you can get past the bullshit answer that both of you know is coming:

-<blockquote>Interviewee:  Oh there was this person in the department that was
+Interviewee:  Oh there was this person in the department that was really hard to work with and blah, blah, blah...

-really hard to work with and blah, blah, blah...</blockquote>Without the intimacy, this interaction and further behavioral questions are useless, and a waste of time.
+Without the intimacy, this interaction and further behavioral questions are useless, and a waste of time.
 I don't interview for stock answers and and neither should you.
 If you are guilty of this … for everyone's sake, stop.